nordoff/rtl_433_to_wu/README.md

 ----------
 Softlink weatherd.py to your service directory: /etc/init.d/ or wherever it runs with `weatherd.py start|stop|restart`
-Requres a configuration file named weather.ini containing the following
+Requres a configuration file named weather.ini in /etc/ containing the following
 ```
 [station]
-id=your_station_id
+id=your_station_id (This should be ALL CAPS)
 pw=station_pw
 test=True|False ;set to true to simply print the URI string
 ```